nootedandrooted/SDR-close-call-monitor-for-tetra/README.md

 License:

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GPL-3.0 license.
 See the LICENSE file for more information.